-- A person who is a member of the Board by reason of being a (1b) police officer ceases to be a member when he or she resigns as a member or ceases to be a police officer or when another police officer is nominated by the Commissioner of Police. - The Governor may remove an appointed member from office on (2) the grounds of - - (a) mental or physical incapacity to carry out the duties of a member in a satisfactory manner; or - (b) neglect of duty; or - (c) misconduct; or - (d) the person ceasing to meet the requirements on the basis of which the person was appointed as a member. - An appointed member may at any time resign from office by (3) notice in writing delivered to the Minister. - (4) Where, before an appointed member's term of office expires, the member is removed from office or resigns the office becomes vacant. - This section does not exclude the application of section 52 of (5) the Interpretation Act 1984, other than subsection (1)(a) of that section.
+- (1) Subject to this section, a person appointed to be a member of the Board holds office for such term, not longer than 3 years, as is specified in the instrument of appointment and, upon the expiration of the term, is eligible for reappointment. - (1a) A person who is a member of the Board by reason of being the chief executive officer ceases to be a member when he or she ceases to be the chief executive officer. - (1b) A person who is a member of the Board by reason of being a police officer ceases to be a member when he or she resigns as a member or ceases to be a police officer or when another police officer is nominated by the Commissioner of Police. - (2) The Governor may remove an appointed member from office on the grounds of - - mental or physical incapacity to carry out the duties of a member in a satisfactory manner; or - neglect of duty; or (b) - (c) misconduct; or - the person ceasing to meet the requirements on the basis (d) of which the person was appointed as a member. - An appointed member may at any time resign from office by (3) notice in writing delivered to the Minister. - Where, before an appointed member's term of office expires, (4) the member is removed from office or resigns the office becomes vacant.

+(5) This section does not exclude the application of section 52 of the Interpretation Act 1984, other than subsection (1)(a) of that section.